 Email club secretary Emma Wallis: OtleyDTS@Hotmail.co.uk

-They have fun agility classes on a Friday, but dogs do need basic obedience, so the best bet is to enrol on one of their obedience courses first.
-The Rockwood display team perform around the country and you never know; your dog could be one of their future stars.
+They have fun agility classes on a Friday, but dogs need basic obedience, so the best bet is to enroll on one of their obedience courses first.
+The Rockwood display team perform around the country, and you never know; your dog could be one of their future stars.

 CYNLLAN LODGE DOG TRAINING CLUB

-This club has been going since 1994 and has a real community feel so whether you have larger dogs with endless energy or a smaller breed that you want to have fun with, their agility courses could be just the thing.
-The annual membership is just £15 and £5 for the weekly club nights, which are on a Tuesday evening,
+This club has been going since 1994 and has a real community feel, so whether you have larger dogs with endless energy or a smaller breed that you want to have fun with, their agility courses could be just the thing.
+The annual membership is just £15 and £5 for the weekly club nights, which are on a Tuesday evenings,

-Lucy has over 30 years experience as a dog behaviourist and has competed at national level in agility, so she certainly knows what she’s doing.
-With competition standard equipment she offers foundation courses and 1-2-1 training sessions.
+Lucy has over 30 years of experience as a dog behaviourist and has competed at the national level in agility, so she certainly knows what she’s doing.
+With competition standard equipment, she offers foundation courses and 1-2-1 training sessions.